appressoas/django_cradmin/docs/guide_gettingstarted/gettingstartedguide_part_two.rst

 Listbuilder View Template
 -------------------------
 In this template we extend the defualt listbuilderview template in CRadmin and add some new content in the title and page-cover-title block.
-Further we can hide the content in the ``block messages`` by adding the block without calling the super.
+Further we can hide the default content in the ``block messages`` by adding the block without calling the super.
 The ``block message`` has nothing to do with the message objects we are working with.
 It is where messages such as `Created new account` or `Deleted account` is shown.
+We will use this block to display a message to the user if there are no messages in the system.

-In the ``block content`` we use the standard standard CSS classes which you find at `localhost/styleguide` on the html- tags.
-Further we need to add a div with the class ``blocklist`` where all the messages will be shown.
+In the ``block content`` we use standard CSS classes which you find at `localhost/styleguide` on the html- tags.
+As you can see we use some if logic where we check if ``listbuilder_list`` is empty or not.
+This variable name is provided by CRadmin and is where all objects we render for our listview is stored by default.
+In our case the list is populated by instances of the message object, if there are any in the database.

+If there are messages we want to show them in a blocklist.
+Inside the blocklist we use the CRadmin tag ``cradmin_render_renderable`` and tell it to render the ``listbuilder_list``.
+In our view we will now get a blocklist element for each message which shows both the body of the message and the content we chose to add below the description.
+When there are no messages in our system we display an information message in the ``block message``.
+Here we also add a CRadmin test css class so we can check that the if-test in our template works as intended.

+in the system by creating a div with the class ``blocklist``.
 Within this div-tag we use a CRadmin tag called ``cradmin_render_renderable`` and tell it to render ``listbuilder_list``.
 CRadmin will now render the template we created for our listbuilder view with the item values we have decided. ::